derian-cordoba/secure-keys-generator/fixtures/UIKitFirebaseApp/README.md

 # Usage

-Before to run the app, you need to run the `secure-keys` command:
+Before running the app, you need to run the `secure-keys` command:

 ```bash
 secure-keys --verbose